gch1p/isv/README.md

 lol), but RS-232 support will be added eventually.

 It's written in pure C99 with almost zero dependencies.
-It uses [libvoltronic](https://github.com/jvandervyver/libvoltronic) for underlying device interaction. but you don't need to download and build it separately as **isv** comes with its own slightly modified libvoltronic version.
+It uses [libvoltronic](https://github.com/jvandervyver/libvoltronic) for underlying device interaction, but you don't need to download and build it separately as **isv** comes with its own slightly modified libvoltronic version.

 It can output data in different formats (human-readable tables, conveniently-parsable tables and even JSON) so you can